 Unlike THC, which primarily stimulates your CB1 and CB2 receptors, CBD mainly exerts its effects via your TRPV1 and 5-HT1A receptors.
 The CB1 and CB2 receptors are the primary biochemical components of the endocannabinoid system (ECS), and stimulating these receptors causes this complex biological system to operate on overdrive.

 By stimulating your TRPV1 and 5-HT1A receptors, on the other hand, CBD appears to gently activate your endocannabinoid system without making you feel intoxicated or high.
-Recent scientific research indicates that the ECS is a vital regulatory system that has effects throughout the entire body, and it appears that one of the main functions of the endocannabinoid system is to help your body become balanced and relaxed.
+Recent scientific research indicates the ECS is a vital regulatory system, and it appears one of the main functions of the endocannabinoid system is to help your body become balanced and relaxed.

-In this way, it appears that CBD and meditation play similar roles.
+In this way, CBD and meditation may play similar roles.
 By gently stimulating and boosting the endocannabinoid system, CBD appears to help the cannabinoids your body produces (endocannabinoids) in their task of keeping you balanced and healthy.
-Similarly, meditation is often conceived as the process of bringing your body and mind into balance to achieve higher states of physical and mental well-being.
+Similarly, meditation brings your body and mind into balance to achieve improved physical and mental well-being.